 CVSS Score (1-10): The CVSS score range to apply to the rule.
 This is used for a fine-grained control, rather than using the predefined severities.
 The score range is based on CVSS v3 scoring, and CVSS v2 score is CVSS v3 score is not available.

-A licence Rule allows you to create a set of rules around license compliance.
+A license Rule allows you to create a set of rules around license compliance.
 There are three possible criteria:

 Allowed Licenses: Specifies an Allow List of OSS licenses that may be attached to a component.
 If a component has an OSS license outside the specified Allow List, The rule will meet the criteria, a violation will be generated, automatic actions will be executed, and the policy will stop processing.